Agrotech and foodtech 2021: Cyber chefs and robotic couriers

 Food delivery subscription services

-Each family has a standard set of products that must be constantly replenished: bread, milk, eggs, cereals, etc. Some large companies have already implemented the idea of online grocery shopping and delivery.
+Each family has a standard set of products that must be constantly replenished: bread, milk, eggs, cereals, etc. Some large companies have already implemented the idea of online grocery shopping and develop food delivery apps.
 You can choose your favorite goods and get them regularly delivered to you just like a magazine or email subscription.
 People try to avoid constant thoughts about buying and preparing food because instead, they could spend time and energy on self-development, education, or sports.
 The general online shopping trend confirms the growing popularity of the regular delivery of goods:

 This interaction between buyer and seller benefits both sides.
 It’s affordable, environmentally friendly, and convenient.
 Thanks to such services customers don’t have to spend time on shopping, and suppliers study the audience and get loyal customers.
 However, product manufacturers will have to work on implementation.
 They have to create user-friendly websites and mobile apps according to the customers’ requirements.